SQL Injection in DVWA: Hands-On Reconnaissance & Exploitation

 Database user should NOT have:

-DROP TABLEpermissionsCREATE FUNCTIONpermissions- Direct file system access (
+DROP TABLEpermissionsCREATE FUNCTIONpermissions- Direct file system access

-Restrict database accounts to SELECT only if possible.
+Restrict to SELECT only if possible.

 4. Web Application Firewall (WAF)#